Wellcare Value Script is a 3.5 Star Medicare Part D Plan for Medicare Beneficiaries in New Hampshire

 When you're in the donut hole you pay all of the costs for your medications, but at a discounted rate (75% off of both brand-name drugs and generics).
-You continue to pay this until your out-of-pocket costs reach $6,350.
+You continue to pay this until your Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
+These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments. reach $7,050.
 At this point, Medicare takes over by giving you catastrophic coverage.
-The $4,550 out-of-pocket figure does not include your monthly premiums or what WellCare pays.
+The $7,050 out-of-pocket figure does not include your monthly premiums or what WellCare pays.

 Additional Gap Coverage